 Figure 1, 2, and 3 below demonstrate the City’s commitment to ensuring that the wastewater treatment facility continues to operate at an elevated standard of performance, above and beyond the minimum requirements established by the State of Washington Department of Ecology.

-In the event of an emergency, please call Public Works directly at 426-9731 to report the incident.
-After hours, you can report emergency or urgent situations to (360) 426-4441.
-Examples of emergency or urgent situations include the following: serious water leaks, fallen trees in the roadway, sewage backing up into a household or business, water across the roadway or flooding buildings, hazardous material spills on the roadways, dangerous city street roadway conditions, such as sinkholes and potholes.
+Need to talk to someone ASAP?
+In the event of an emergency during business hours, please call Public Works directly at (360) 426-6442 to report the incident.
+After hours, please call MACECOM at (360) 426-4441.
+Examples of Public Works incidents worth reporting include (but aren’t limited to): serious water leaks, fallen trees in a roadway, sewage backing up into a household or business, water across a roadway or flooding buildings, hazardous material spills on a roadway, or dangerous street conditions (sinkholes, potholes, etc.).